sridipa/DH_StoryWeaver/analysis/missing_water_analysis.md

 ## 4. Multimodal Analysis

 ### 4.1 Visual Style
-The illustration style is expressive and dynamic — characters are rendered with strong gestural lines, warm earth tones dominating the palette (cracked dry land, brown goats, dusty landscapes), contrasted with Ranj's bright orange clothing and green accessories.
+The illustration style is expressive and dynamic; characters are rendered with strong gestural lines, warm earth tones dominating the palette (cracked dry land, brown goats, dusty landscapes), contrasted with Ranj's bright orange clothing and green accessories.
 This colour contrast visually codes Ranj as an active, energetic presence against an environment defined by scarcity and aridity.

 ### 4.2 Page Composition and Power
 The image analysed shows a strong compositional power dynamic: the elderly woman occupies an elevated position (on a rock, physically dominant), holding a staff, pointing, gestures of authority and direction.
 Ranj stands at ground level, smaller in frame, holding a notebook, demonstrates the tools of inquiry rather than command.
 This spatial encoding reinforces the coexistence of directive authority (elder) and investigative agency (child) within female characters.